whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-08-Selected-By-Harrison-Blake-Subscription-Box-January-2016-Review-Coupon.md

 <DD>Value $15</DD>
 </DL>

 <p>This bracelet is beaded on a clear elastic material so it's stretchable to fit your wrist.
-It's very light in weight and the beads themselves are about 1/4 inch in length, so not too bulky or big.</p>
+It's very light in weight and the beads themselves are about a 1/4 inch in length, so not too bulky or big.</p>

 <br>